 Dolutegravir becomes part of antiretroviral drugs used for treating HIV infection or AIDS patients in Brazil

-"Said Vando Oliveira, coordinator of RNP + Ceará (National Network of People Living with HIV / AIDS in Ceará).
+"We have been coming since the year 2015," said Vando Oliveira, coordinator of RNP + Ceará (National Network of People Living with HIV / AIDS in Ceará, ).

 Pedro Chequer, former director of the Department of AIDS, said, the measure brings to the country the prospect of sustainability of AIDS policy.
 Richard Parker, CEO of ABIA (Brazilian Interdisciplinary AIDS Association), stressed that Brazil decreases with the decision, the distance that separates rich countries in the area of antiretroviral therapy.
 See what most activists, experts and the two doctors who were at the forefront of drug study in Brazil, Ricardo Diaz and Jose Valdez Madruga, speak: